-Hypertension (range, 6 to 17%) has occurred in patients treated with IMBRUVICA with a median time to onset of 4.6 months (range, 0.03 to 22 months).
+Hypertension has occurred in 12% of 1,011 patients treated with IMBRUVICA in clinical trials with a median time to onset of 5 months (range, 0.03 to 22 months).
 Monitor patients for new onset hypertension or hypertension that is not adequately controlled after starting IMBRUVICA.
 Adjust existing anti-hypertensive medications and/or initiate anti-hypertensive treatment as appropriate.